-We carry over the common name and any subject alternative names (SANs) from the original certificate and add it to the Common Name / SANs field.
+We carry over the common name and any subject alternative names (SANs) from the original certificate and add them to the Common Name / SANs field.

-Add or remove SANs as needed so the renewed certificate will secure the domains that you want.
+Add or remove SANs as needed, so the renewed certificate will secure the domain you want.

 Make sure the common name is formatted correctly (*.example.com).
 Also, the SANs must be a wildcard domain (*.example.com) or based off your listed wildcard domains (mail.example.com).

-Adding SANs to a GeoTrust Wildcard DV certificate order may incur additional cost.
+Adding SANs to a GeoTrust Wildcard DV certificate order may incur additional costs.